xlynkz/xlynkz.github.io/The Plan.md

 - 3.5 - Payment

-When a person visits fastur.com they must select a payment plan in order to activate a paid subscription which provides access to and usage of the service.

-Fastur will not charge developers an access fee to build or list extensions in our marketplace.
+When a person visits fastur.com they must select a payment plan in order to activate a paid subscription which provides access to and usage of the service.Fastur will not charge developers an access fee to build or list extensions in our marketplace.
 Instead, Fastur will earn 30% of all sales revenue generated within the marketplace.

-- 3.6 - Aims & Objectives
+## 3.6 - Aims & Objectives
 - Short Term: 3 months
+○	Release Beta
+○	Hiring of technical staff via Upwork API
 ○	Seed Investment
-○	Hiring of technical staff
-○	Release Beta

 - Medium Term:  1 year
 ○	Partner with local entrepreneurship communities